A Fun(d) Refresher

 Adopt a portfolio approach

-Many donors at the CICF Collaborative choose to establish more than one type of fund over time, building a thoughtful and diversified approach to philanthropy that reflects both their values and their evolving priorities.
+Many donors at CICF choose to establish more than one type of fund over time, building a thoughtful and diversified approach to philanthropy that reflects both their values and their evolving priorities.

 Wherever you are on your charitable giving journey, we are here to help.
 It is our privilege to partner with you, provide guidance, and support your generosity in ways that strengthen the community we all care about.
 Please reach out anytime—we would love to talk with you.